alexey1607/scalyr-community/how-to-monitor-nginx-the-complete-guide.md

 The limit is equal to the # of [`worker_connections`]() * [`worker_processes`]().
 Once the limit is reached, connections will be dropped and performance will suffer.
 Note that this limit includes all connections (i.e. both connections from clients and connection to upstream servers), so be sure to set a high enough limit relative to the hardware and expected server load.

   * **Monitor** active connections by reading `Active connections` from `ngx_http_stub_status_module`.
   * **Set an alert** as your active connections approach the maximum connection limit.
-We recommend setting the alert to 70% of the limit to give youself room to adjust without setting off false positives.
+We recommend setting the alert to 70% of the limit to give yourself room to adjust without setting off false positives.
 ###
   * **Monitor** both `connections handled` and `connections accepted` by reading their respective values from `ngx_http_stub_status_module`.
 Under normal circumstances, these should be equal.
   * **Set an alert** if `connections handled` falls below `connections accepted` - this means that Nginx is dropping connections before completion and is an indication that a resource limit has been reached.